Thick As Thieves Contracts, Maps, and Replayability Guide

 How many missions are in Thick As Thieves?

-Current official release messaging says the introductory campaign includes 16 missions.
+Current official release messaging says the introductory campaign includes 16 contracts across 3 mission types.

 How long is Thick As Thieves?